troyane/GoodHabits/docs/tutorial.md

 ## Records data structure

-Records data structure is simpler than habits data structure.
+The records data structure is simpler than habits data structure.
 Each record will contain:

 * `id` -- unique identifier of this record
-* `date` -- date where the record was made
+* `date` -- a date where the record was made
 * `habit` -- identifier of habit
 * `duration` -- float value, time spent on habit
 * `time` -- string representation of time, when work on habit started.